LBMC/criblejurkat/README.md

+# This project can now be found at https://gitbio.ens-lyon.fr/LBMC/Jalinot/criblejurkat

 # criblejurkat R package

 This repository is an R package for the automatic analaysis for fcs data for the jurkat drug crible project.